systematic-magic/AgingPMCtest/editorials_news_pdf.rst

 10.6.
 Check spelling of the month.

 10.7.
 Check that there are no punctuation marks at the end of received and published date lines.

-10.8.
-Check that Received date is older than Accepted date (i.e. we cannot publish before we accept).

 .. note:: Pay attention to years.